ChrisMcGowanAu/PyTkQuickGui/README.md

 # PyTkQuickGui

+Note: This is in active development.
+It is "alpha" code with quite a few knows glitches and errors.
+At this stage it is usefull enough to try out and do simple tasks.

 **A visual drag-and-drop GUI builder for Python / ttkbootstrap applications.**

 PyTkQuickGui lets you lay out tkinter widgets by dragging, resizing, and editing them on a live canvas, then generates a complete, ready-to-run Python file with all the boilerplate already written.
 You fill in the business logic; PyTkQuickGui handles the widget creation and placement code.